cepster/katacoda-scenarios/git-rebase/step3.md

 `touch bar.txt`{{execute}}

-Let's also modify our original foo file
+Let's also modify our original foo file to include some content

 Then let's commit our changes